aks427/andrewstevens.dev/src/pages/posts/formula-parser-in-javascript/index.md

 ### 1. Formula Syntax

-We're going to base our syntax on a typical spreadsheet formula, which is one the most well known formula syntaxes.
+We're going to base our syntax on a typical spreadsheet formula, which is one of the most well known formula syntaxes.

 #### Our syntax will support the following: